JasonRhoads/CIS185_course/week6/midterm/README.md

 flexbox and a mobile menu toggle."

 ## 7. AI Tools Used
+ChatGPT:
-ChatGPT: Created a JSON file with a list of common US holidays.
+ - Created a JSON file with a list of common US holidays.
-JavaScript form validation - GitHub Copilot: Helped with CSS grid layout suggestions - Claude: Assisted with color palette selection -
+ - Help with button functionality to change the grid layout JavaScript form validation - GitHub Copilot: Helped with CSS grid layout suggestions - Claude: Assisted with color palette selection -
 None: Did not use any AI tools [Be honest and specific about AI